Home 5 Careers 5 Resources 5 For Career Counsellors

 • Pacific Cinematheque (Vancouver) – Offers interactive workshops for schools and has put on in person Cinelab workshops specifically geared towards youth aged 14-19.

-• Reel Youth is a media empowerment project that delivers community development programs to youth and adults across Canada and internationally.
+• Reel Youth – A media empowerment project that delivers community development programs to youth and adults across Canada and internationally.
 Reel Youth offers programming from film production, Claymation, documentaries and short film partnerships.

 A variety of schools and organizations offer media specific programs for youth such as: